 Having plans and making preparations to manage and overcome natural and human-made disasters is critical.
 In the event of an emergency, our staff have been trained in emergency processes and work collaboratively with local, city and county law enforcement officials to ensure these processes are efficient.

-The safety and security team works in partnership with our district's police department and our school resource officers who play a critical role in promoting campus safety.
+The safety and security team works in partnership with our district's police department, our school resource officers and neighboring agencies who play a critical role in promoting campus safety.

 Mansfield ISD Closed Through Jan.
 18

 Due to the rising number of COVID-19 cases and the impact it is having on daily operations, all Mansfield ISD schools and buildings will be closed Friday, Jan.
 14 through Tuesday, Jan.
 18.